$378,210Average Value$175Average Price per Sq Ft17Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Cypress Shores, Mobile sell after 87 days on the market compared to the national average of 52 days.
-The median sale price for homes in Cypress Shores, Mobile over the last 12 months is $505,999, up 41% from the median home sale price over the previous 12 months.
+On average, homes in Cypress Shores, Mobile sell after 90 days on the market compared to the national average of 53 days.
+The median sale price for homes in Cypress Shores, Mobile over the last 12 months is $313,950, down 34% from the median home sale price over the previous 12 months.

+LOCATION!
+LOCATION!
+This home is centrally located within a short distance to beautiful Dauphin Island or I-10 for a quick commute to downtown Mobile or Mississippi.
 Welcome to this beautifully updated brick home located in the highly sought-after Cypress Shores neighborhood.
-Set on a spacious corner waterfront lot just under an acre, this 3-bedroom, 2-bath home offers both charm and modern convenience - a true retreat for nature lovers and outdoor enthusiasts.
-Updates include a new Fortified Roof - step inside to find a thoughtfully updated interior, an
+Set on a spacious corner waterfront lot just under an acre, this 3-bedroom, 2-bath home offers both charm and modern

 **HUGE PRICE REDUCTION**Discover the allure of these scenic 5 acres nestled in the enchanting Cypress Shores area near Rangeline Rd.
 This private, wooded haven offers the potential to create your dream home, with the option to clear the land.
 Situated just across from Halls Mill Creek and boasting convenient access to rivers and the I-10 Interstate, this location combines tranquility with